Meet the Team

 Laura is passionate about supporting social, emotional, and mental health (SEMH) needs.
 During the pandemic she was heavily involved in a working group which created training and resources for schools and parents to support children and young people experiencing anxiety.
 She has also previously been involved in implementing Therapeutic Story writing and training others in using this approach.

 Laura has received additional training in a range of psychological models and interventions including Dynamic Assessment, Adverse Childhood Experiences, Video Interaction Guidance (VIG), Mindfulness, FRIENDS social skills, Person-Centred approaches, and Solution Orientated Schools.
+She is currently training in supervision at the Tavistock and Portman NHS Foundartion Trust .

 Laura lives in West Sussex with her family.